ForgeRock/exampleOAuth2Clients/iOS-AppAuth/SSO/README.md

 The full code example can be found at [WebView/iOS-AppAuth-Basic/](WebView/iOS-AppAuth-Basic/).
 It was built by following a procedure outlined below:

-0. Make a copy of the app located at [/iOS-AppAuth/iOS-AppAuth-Basic/](/iOS-AppAuth/iOS-AppAuth-Basic/).
+0. Make a copy of the [iOS-AppAuth-Basic](/iOS-AppAuth/iOS-AppAuth-Basic/) app.

 0. In the root of that folder, run: